phouse512/blog/_posts/2023-12-30-rds-encryption-migration.markdown

 Once the DMS task is at 100% and validation is complete, you are now ready to begin the cutting over process, and start downtime.
 Before we can switch over to using the target database, we need to stop any new writes to the source database, so that nothing gets lost.
-You can handle this whatever way works for your architecture.
-If there is a straightforward monolith, you can just stop those instances.
-In our case, it was much easier to just add a restrictive security group that only allowed access from my machine.
+How you do this in practice will depend on your architecture.
+In our case, it made sense to add a restrictive security group that only allowed access from dev machines.
 You still need access to the source database, so make sure you have a way to connect, however that is.